Kittens make wonderful companions and a new kitten is a source of pleasure and joy. Here are a few tips to help you care for your kitten.

 Scratching posts should be provided to focus your kittens’ attention on a specific area of the house, to avoid having your expensive lounge suite clawed and remodeled to your cats’ desire!
 Posts should be tall enough for you cat to stretch up on its’ hind legs and should have both a horizontal and a vertical scratching surface.
 Do not replace the scratching post when it gets ‘messy’ or your cat may turn its attention elsewhere.

 Cats need grass to chew.
-Catnip and cat grass seeds can be purchased from your local pet shop (or our clinic).
+Catnip and cat grass seeds can be purchased from your local garden centre.